PerryRylance/Payload/readme.md

-# Warheads
+# Payload

-This game is a take on the classic space strategy game, inspired in particular by Warheads, powered by Box2D and THREE.js.
+This game is a take on the classic space artillery game, inspired in particular by Warheads, powered by Box2D and THREE.js.

 ## Requirements